buildpacks/docs/content/docs/for-buildpack-authors/how-to/write-buildpacks/re-use-layers.md

     * MAY modify the contents of `<layers>/<layer>/`.

 If the buildpack does not set `launch`, `build`, or `cache` under `[types]` in the restored `<layers>/<layer>.toml` the layer SHALL be ignored.

+>For more information on buildpack layer caching, see the documentation on [create dependency layers](https://buildpacks.io/docs/for-buildpack-authors/how-to/write-buildpacks/create-layer/) and [buildpack layer types](https://buildpacks.io/docs/for-buildpack-authors/concepts/caching-strategies/).